TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 4/Job 4.7.md

 ---

-Remember, I pray thee, who [ever] perished, being innocent?
+"Remember, now, whoever perished, being innocent?
 Or where were the upright cut off?